xavidop/alexa-nodejs-lambda-helloworld/CICD.md

 ### Submit

-These jobs will check the full system using the voice as input.
+These jobs will csubmit your Alexa Skill to certification.
 Check the full explanation [here](docs/SUBMIT.md).

 ## Workflow